Walk over for Manmohan Singh in Rajya Sabha elections

 India

-Jaipur, Aug 15: Former Prime Minister, Dr. Manmohan Singh is set to be elected to the Rajya Sabha from Rajasthan with ease.
+Jaipur, Aug 15: Former Prime Minister, Dr Manmohan Singh is set to be elected to the Rajya Sabha from Rajasthan with ease.

 The BJP has decided not to field any candidate for the RS by-poll scheduled to be held on August 26.
 The BJP does not have the number in the 200 member assembly said Gulab Chand Kataria, leader of the opposition.